-Musk claims with the rocket thrusters the Tesla Roadster can accelerate from zero to sixty in 1.1 seconds
+Musk claims with the rocket thrusters the Tesla Roadster can accelerate from 0-60 in 1.1 seconds

 When Rimac claimed that the Nevera was the world’s quickest accelerating road car, Musk was quick to reveal the whole rocket thruster deal.
 Rimac claims the Nevera can go from zero to sixty in 1.85 seconds.
 Musk claims that with the rocket thrusters the Tesla Roadster can accelerate from zero to sixty in 1.1 seconds and 1.9 seconds without.

 Now Slav Popovski has provided a simulation showing the difference between the two vehicles upon acceleration.
 The animation is based on the math if the thrusters are only engaged for 1.1 seconds according to insideevs.
 What becomes immediately evident is that the sinister gray Roadster is so much quicker than the red one.

 This is only a visualization

 The cones indicate a quarter-mile to give some comparison of where each vehicle would be at were they accelerating that quickly.
 You know, if this was an actual videotaped race rather than a visualization.
 Popovski used 3D StudioMax to create the simulation.

 There was chatter over the Twitterverse that street tires could not withstand these numbers.
 The Nevera has at least substantiated that they can stand up to a sub-2 second blast.
 Those same naysayers now say that street tires can’t stand up to zero to sixty mph times at 1.1 seconds.